eoinkelly/notes/aws/iam/policies.md

 A cloudtrail event contains most (maybe all?) the things relevant to the policy evaluation process

-* separate statements in a policy are combined with logical OR
+* separate statements in a policy document are combined with logical OR
-* separate policy documents are combined ???
+* separate policy documents are combined from the same "storage place" are (conceptually) contatenated
-    * does it depend on policy type? are SCPs different
-    * or are they just all combined (conceptually at least) into one big policy document
+    * See the diagram of the evaluation order for details

 ## Overview